 General Concerns

 Regardless of the affinity method chosen there are some general considerations that should be taken into account.
 Testing of a new pulldown prior to sample submission is encouraged.
 Smaller preliminary experiments should be done to optimize the method.
-One wants to assess the ability to pulldown the bait protein, the amount of material needed, the specificity of an antibody, and other similar optimizations.
-Please include appropriate controls such as blank without sample, etc.
+One wants to assess the ability to pulldown the bait protein, the amount of material needed, the specificity of an antibody, the efficiency of the click chemistry pull outs, and other similar optimizations.
+Please include appropriate controls such as blank with non-transfected control cells, etc.

 Consultation with PSR staff prior to sample submission is strongly encouraged.
 We may be able to propose other options that will help you better address your biological questions, or put you in touch with other labs who may have more experience troubleshooting methods you may be trying for the first time.
 If nothing else it’s helpful for us to know what kinds of samples are coming down the pipe, so we can be prepared when they arrive!